Summary of restrictions

 Can I do volunteering work?

 Yes.
 You can continue to volunteer if the organisation you are volunteering for is still operating.
-You must wear a face mask, unless an exception applies, when volunteering indoors.
+You must wear a face mask, unless an exception applies, when volunteering indoors and outdoors.

 I am in a high-risk group – can I volunteer?